hbr/albatross/docs/installation.md

 Prerequisites:

-You need to have the Ocaml compile and the Ocaml package manager `opam` installed.
+You need to have the Ocaml compiler and the Ocaml package manager `opam` installed.

 - `opam install alba`